lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 The ability to react to upcoming actions with a logic hardcoded within the `universalReceiver(..)` function comes with limitations, as only a fixed functionality can be coded or the [`UniversalReceiver`](#universalreceiver-1) event be fired.

-This section explains a way to forward the call to the `universalReceiver(..)` function to an external smart contract to extend and change funcitonality over time.
+This section explains a way to forward the call to the `universalReceiver(..)` function to an external smart contract to extend and change functionality over time.

 The delegation works by simply forwarding a call to the `universalReceiver(..)` function to a delegated smart contract calling the `universalReceiverDelegate(..)` function on the external smart contract.
-As the external smart contract doesn't know about the inital `msg.sender` and the `msg.value`, this specification proposes to add these values as arguments.
+As the external smart contract doesn't know about the initial `msg.sender` and the `msg.value`, this specification proposes to add these values as arguments.
 This allows the external contract to know the full context of the initial `universalReceiver` call and react accordingly.

 ### Specification